- Green Cards

 WHAT ARE MY FINANCIAL OBLIGATIONS AS THE SPONSOR OR CO-SPONSOR OF A FAMILY-BASED IMMIGRANT?

-Form I-864 is a legally enforceable contract, binding the sponsor to support the immigrant financially until the sponsored immigrant completes 40 quarters of U.S. employment per Social Security Administration records (10 years of documented work), or becomes a naturalized U.S. citizen, abandons or loses Lawful Permanent Resident status by remaining outside the U.S., or dies.
-This only an issue where the sponsored immigrant cannot support themselves financially, but the obligation can be prolonged by a sponsored immigrant who is unable to work, or chooses not to work, and who does not or cannot apply for naturalization.
+The Form I-864, Affidavit of Support, is a legally enforceable contract, binding the sponsor to support the immigrant financially until the sponsored immigrant completes 40 quarters of U.S. employment per Social Security Administration records (10 years of documented work), or becomes a naturalized U.S. citizen, abandons or loses Lawful Permanent Resident status by remaining outside the U.S., or dies.
+This only becomes an issue where the sponsored immigrant cannot support themselves financially, but the obligation may be prolonged by a sponsored immigrant who is unable to work, or chooses not to work, and who does not or cannot apply for naturalization.

 If the sponsor fails to support the immigrant, and the immigrant fails to support him- or herself, the sponsor can be sued by the immigrant, or by any government agency or private entity that provides “means-tested” benefits* to the immigrant, to enforce the financial support requirement.
 This obligation remains enforceable even if the sponsor divorces the immigrant or dies – the sponsor’s estate can be held liable for supporting the immigrant, unless the obligation is assumed by a surviving family member.
 If the sponsor and immigrant divorce, then amounts paid as alimony by the sponsor count toward the financial support obligation under INA 213A, but amounts paid as child support do not count toward this obligation.
 A sponsor must show that his or her annual income meets at least 125% of the current federal poverty limit for the household size, determined annually by the U.S. Department of Health and Human Services.
 Family size includes the sponsor, the sponsor’s dependents, the immigrant(s) currently being sponsored, and any immigrants previously sponsored on Form I-864.
-For 2022, the poverty limit for a family of 2 people in the lower 48 states and the District of Columbia is $18,310, so at present most sponsors of a spouse will need to show annual income of at least $22,888 (125% of the poverty limit) in order to qualify without support from a joint sponsor.
-To determine the poverty limit for your household size, add $4,720 for each additional person, up to 8 people.
+For 2023, the poverty limit for a family of 2 people in the lower 48 states and the District of Columbia is $19,720, so at present most sponsors of a spouse – with no children – must show annual income of at least $24,650 (125% of the poverty limit) in order to qualify without support from a joint sponsor.
+To determine the poverty limit for your household size, add $5,140 for each additional person, up to 8 people.
 Sponsors who are active members of the US Armed Forces only need to meet 100% of the poverty limit.

-Assets can be substituted for income at a ratio of 5:1, if the assets are readily convertible to cash within a year [the ratio is 3:1 for the spouse of a US citizen].
+Assets can be substituted for income at a ratio of 5:1, if the assets are readily convertible to cash within a year [this ratio is 3:1 for spouse of a US citizen].
 The amount of liquid or readily convertible assets must be at least 5 times the difference between the sponsor’s income and 125% of the poverty limit for the household size.
 Liquid assets like bank deposits, money market accounts, mutual funds, stocks and bonds are best for this purpose, and evidence of ownership will be required if assets are to be used.
 Real property can be used to meet the asset requirements if it can be sold within a year, but only if it is not the primary residence of the US sponsor.
 In the Adjustment of Status context for an applicant already present in the United States, USCIS will not accept the value of a primary residence to meet the amount threshold for assets, because a sponsor cannot be expected to sell the family home in order to support the sponsored immigrant.
 Where the US sponsor has been living abroad, and will move back to the United States, the sponsor may in some cases use as assets the value of a home abroad that would be sold in order to move back to the United States, but this is at the discretion of the US Embassy in question.
+Use of the primary residence for assets is a bad idea, because even in scenarios where it might be accepted, this is at the government’s discretion.

-A family member who petitions for an intending immigrant must act as the primary sponsor and must complete Form I-864, whether or not the sponsor meets the income/assets requirement, even if they have no income at all.
+The family member who petitions for an intending immigrant must be the primary sponsor and must complete & sign Form I-864, whether or not the sponsor meets the income/assets requirement, even if they have no income at all.
 Other persons can act as joint sponsors IF the primary sponsor does not meet the income requirements and IF the joint sponsors are US citizens or permanent residents, are over age 18 and are living full-time in the US.
 Any I-864 sponsor or joint sponsor must be domiciled in the United States.
 Joint sponsors assume all of the same obligations as the sponsor who files the petition.
-There is no limit on the number of joint sponsors, but each one must meet the income threshold of 125% of the poverty limit for the relevant household size, including all sponsored immigrants.
-To show income, the sponsor needs to submit proof of current employment (unless the sponsor has other income sources, and income from employment is not necessary to meet the 125% test) and the sponsor’s most recent Federal income tax return, preferably with an IRS income tax return transcript.
+There is no limit on the number of joint sponsors, but each one must meet the income threshold of 125% of the poverty limit for the relevant household size, including their own household plus all sponsored immigrants.
+To show income, each sponsor must submit proof of current employment (unless the sponsor has other income sources, and income from employment is not necessary to meet the 125% test) and the sponsor’s most recent Federal income tax return, preferably in the form of an IRS income tax return transcript.
 For employed sponsors who meet the income requirements, a W-2 and IRS tax return transcript for the most recent tax year is sufficient proof of income.
-Where the sponsor does not have a W-2 as a salaried employee, the most recent three (3) years of income tax return transcripts must be provided in support of Form I-864.
+Where the sponsor is self-employed or works for multiple entities as an independent contractor, and does not have a W-2 as a salaried employee, then the most recent three (3) years of IRS income tax return transcripts must be provided with Form I-864.

 *A note about means-tested public benefits: All immigrants are barred from receiving any federal means-tested public benefit for a period of five years after becoming a lawful permanent resident.
 Such benefits include Supplemental Security Income, Medicaid, Food Stamps, Temporary Assistance to Needy Families, Aid to Families with Dependent Children, or the federal Children’s Health Insurance Program.
 As noted above, the sponsor’s support obligation terminates by law once the immigrant has worked for 40 qualifying quarters, but no quarter qualifies during which the immigrant receives any federal means-tested benefits.
 The definition of a “federal means-tested public benefit” in this context does NOT include WIC or Nutrition Program for the Elderly.